stellarwp/shepherd/README.md

 ### Development Setup

-If you're contributing to Pigeon or building the admin UI:
+If you're contributing to Shepherd or building the admin UI:

 1. **Use the correct Node version**:
    ```bash
    nvm use
    ```
-   This will switch to Node 18.17.0 as specified in `.nvmrc`
+   This will switch to Node as specified in `.nvmrc`

 2. **Install dependencies**:
    ```bash